scala-js/scala-js-website/doc/tutorial/basic/index.md

 enablePlugins(ScalaJSPlugin)

 name := "Scala.js Tutorial"
-scalaVersion := "2.12.8" // or any other Scala version >= 2.10.2
+scalaVersion := "2.13.1" // or any other Scala version >= 2.10.2

 // This is an application with a main method scalaJSUseMainModuleInitializer := true
 {% endhighlight %}

-Last, we need a `project/build.properties` to specify the sbt version (>= 0.13.17):
+Last, we need a `project/build.properties` to specify the sbt version (you can find the latest version [here](https://www.scala-sbt.org/download.html)):

 {% highlight scala %}
-sbt.version=1.2.8
+sbt.version=1.3.7
 {% endhighlight %}

 That is all we need to configure the build.

-If at this point you prefer to use Eclipse or IDEA as your IDE, you may use [sbteclipse](https://github.com/typesafehub/sbteclipse/wiki/Using-sbteclipse) to generate an Eclipse project, or import the sbt build from IDEA.
+If at this point you prefer to use an IDE, you can import the build into [VS Code with Metals](https://scalameta.org/metals/) (or any other editor supported by Metals) or IntelliJ IDEA (see "Installation" [here](https://docs.scala-lang.org/getting-started/intellij-track/getting-started-with-scala-in-intellij.html)).
 Note that for compiling and running your application, you will still need to use sbt from the command line.

 ### HelloWorld application